Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

                 return True
             if isinstance(target, UnionType): # null is a subtype of Union{T, null}
                 return any(isinstance(t, NoneType) for t in target.types)
-            # Add rules if specific architypes are inherently nullable in Jac
+            # Add rules if specific archetypes are inherently nullable in Jac
             # Otherwise, null is not a subtype of a non-union, non-NoneType type.
             return False